vdesouza/terraform-provider-googleworkspace/docs/data-sources/group.md

 - `etag` (String) ETag of the resource.
 - `name` (String) The group's display name.
 - `non_editable_aliases` (List of String) asps.list of the group's non-editable alias email addresses that are outside of the account's primary domain or subdomains.
 These are functioning email addresses used by the group.
+- `security_group` (Boolean) If true, adds the cloudidentity.googleapis.com/groups.security label to the group via the Cloud Identity API.
+This is an immutable change - once added, the security label cannot be removed.
+Requires the cloud-identity.groups OAuth scope.